Wildlife

 Conservation Fee

 Orca Spirit Adventures’ collects a $4 per person Wildlife Conservation Fee.
 In 2015, we collaborated with the Pacific Salmon Foundation (PSF) to proactively protect our coastal marine habitat.
 Orca Spirit donates $2 of this fee to the restoration of salmon in the Salish Sea.
-New in 2021, Orca Spirit now donates $1 of this fee to the Marine Education & Research Society (MERS) to help support ongoing Humpback Whale Research and the final $1 of this fee goes to The Surfrider Foundation, who is dedicated to the protection and enjoyment of the world’s ocean.
+New in 2021, Orca Spirit now donates $1 of this fee to the Marine Education & Research Society (MERS) to help support ongoing Humpback Whale Research and the $1 goes to supporting other initiatives.

 The Pacific Salmon Foundation operates Salmon Conservation projects all along the BC coast.
 With over 150 scientists and technical staff from more than 40 federal and state agencies, First Nations, universities, industry and non-profit organizations from the United States and Canada, PSF works to rebuild the population of wild pacific salmon, promote sustainable fisheries, and create a foundation for long-term monitoring of the Salish Sea and salmon health.
 The Foundation also funds grassroots community-led projects, as well as larger-scale restoration and research projects such as the Salish Sea Marine Survival Project.
 This project is intended to increase the population of wild Coho and Chinook (a favourite food source for the Southern Resident Killer Whale community) in the Salish Sea.